 - Faster processing time: Approvals typically take just 7–20 working days since there is no need for property valuation or legal checks, which is crucial for meeting university or visa deadlines.

-- Flexibility in choosing lenders: Options include public and private banks, NBFCs, and international lenders, allowing comparison of terms to find the best fit.
+- Flexibility in choosing lenders: Options include public and private banks and NBFCs, allowing comparison of terms to find the best fit.

 - Inclusion of processing fees in loan amount: Many lenders include processing fees within the loan amount, reducing upfront financial burden.